Textures in Ceramics

 -

 The first part of the course is designed to be covered in 4 weeks, and the second part takes an additional 4 weeks.
 Depending on your plan, you will have varying lengths of access to the course content.
+The course is self-paced but I do recommend following the suggested timeline.

 -